Kids in the City

 • To visit the exhibition, you need to buy entry tickets to the Ethnographic Museum, which houses the Museum for Children.

-• Children up to 7-years old free entrance.
+• Children up to 7 years old have free entrance.

 • Free entrance: every Thursday.